MileHacker Logo

 Ride-Sharing & Safety

 • Uber operates in Lucerne.
-Fares are often marginally lower than traditional taxis, but availability varies.
+Fares are often marginally lower than traditional taxis, but it varies in availability.

 • Both licensed taxis and reputable ride-sharing are safe and reliable in Lucerne.

-• Always take official taxis or registered platforms for safety.
+• Always use official taxis or registered platforms for safety.

 Rental Options Overview